zafeirakopoulos/zafeirakopoulos.github.io/_pages/publications.md

 One of the first problems one encounters when trying to solve enumeration problems is how to enumerate an infinite set of objects.
-\term{Generating functions} is a standard tool addressing this problem.
+**Generating functions** is a standard tool addressing this problem.
 For simplicity, and because this is the most used case in my research, let's assume $$S$$ is a subset of $$\mathbb{N}^d$$ for some $$d\in\mathbb{N}^{*}$$.
 Then we define $$\Phi_{z}^{S}$$, the generating function of $$S$$, to be the formal